aakash22raj/Assignment-02/README.md

 ## Features

-- Yuo can find the multiple best option of Houses for rent
+- You can find the multiple best option of Houses for rent
 - You can see all the feature of house
 - You can buy the house or take it in rent
 - Generate insightful reports and userfrendaly